Severson-Group/AMDC-Hardware/docs/Encoder.md

 | Differential input voltage           | -14V  | 14V          |
 | Output voltage (OUT A, OUT B, OUT Z) | -0.5V | (Vcc + 0.5)V |

-Exposure to absolute maximum ratings for an extended period of time may affect device reliability.
+Exposure to the absolute maximum ratings for an extended period of time may affect device reliability.
 Therefore, it is recommended to operate under the recommended operating conditions:

 | Parameter                             | MIN   | NOM | MAX   |
 |---------------------------------------|-------|-----|-------|